AzvenusK/AzvenusK/README.md

 - 😄 Pronouns: he/him/his
 - 📫 How to reach me: anmol.kr@yahoo.com
-- 🔭 I’m currently working on a full-fledged simulator for autonomous F1 car using ROS2 and Unreal Engine.
+- 🔭 I’m currently working on the project of real-time recommender system for augmented reality glasses.
-- 🌱 I’m currently learning effective implimentation of Lumen in UE5 for my aforementioned project.
+- 🌱 I’m currently learning more about recommender systems.
 - 👯 I’m looking to collaborate on XR projects.

 ### A glance at a few languages you'll find on my account and some profile statistics.